GowshiniB/Speech-recognition.com/README.md

 # Speech-recognition.com
-A simple webpage that explains speech recognition and its pros and cons.
+A simple webpage that explains speech recognition technology and its pros and cons.